Chat (mining): History

-Chat is fragments of siliceous rock, limestone, and dolomite waste rejected in the lead-zinc milling operations that accompanied lead-zinc mining in the first half of the 20th century.
-Historic lead and zinc mining in the Midwestern United States was centered in two major areas: the tri-state area covering more than 2500 sqmi in southwestern Missouri, southeastern Kansas, and northeastern Oklahoma and the Old Lead Belt covering about 110 sqmi in southeastern Missouri.
+Historic lead and zinc mining in the Midwestern United States was centered in two major areas: the Tri-State district covering more than 2500 sqmi in southwestern Missouri, southeastern Kansas, and northeastern Oklahoma and the Old Lead Belt covering about 110 sqmi in southeastern Missouri.
 The first recorded mining occurred in the Old Lead Belt in about 1742.
 The production increased significantly in both the tri-state area and the Old Lead Belt during the mid-19th century and lasted up to 1970.